WebAssembly/spec/spectec/test-prose/TEST.md

 4. Push val to the stack.
 5. Execute (BR l).

+execution_of_RETURN_CALL_REF x
+1. Assert: Due to validation, a value is on the top of the stack.
+2. Pop u_0 from the stack.
+3. If u_0 is of the case REF.NULL, then:
+  a.
+Trap.
+4. If u_0 is of the case REF.FUNC_ADDR, then:
+  a.
+Let (REF.FUNC_ADDR a) be u_0.
+  b.
+Execute (RETURN_CALL_ADDR a).

 execution_of_CALL_INDIRECT x y
 1. Execute (TABLE.GET x).
 2. Execute (REF.CAST (REF (NULL ?([])) $idx(y))).